Ocean Pacific

 Ocean Pacific Apparel Corp.
 (Ocean Pacific or OP) is a clothing company based in Irvine, California, United States.
-It produces T-shirts, sweatshirts, hoodies, and beverage mugs.
+It produces T-shirts, sweatshirts, hoodies, shoes and beverage mugs.

 History

 The first "Ocean Pacific" trademark brand was started by John Smith in the 1960s as a surfboard brand, which he sold out of his shop, North County Ding Repair.
 Later, Fred Ryan purchased North County Ding Repair from John Smith along with the Ocean Pacific surfboard label.
 The Ocean Pacific label was later sold to Don Hansen of Hansen Surf Shop.

 In 1972, Jim Jenks of San Diego wanted to create clothing and sportswear that met the demands of surfers in and out of the surf.
 He received the name from his then employer, Don Hansen, and the Ocean Pacific apparel line was created.
 Jenks' idea for clothing under the Ocean Pacific label quickly became popular with the surf culture with its instantly recognizable "OP" logo.

 OP's designs showed the visual aesthetic of each era through the years, from the primary color stripes of the 1970s to the bright neon and geometric shapes of the 1980s.
 Regarding the marketing strategies, unlike other surfing firms like Quiksilver or Billabong, OP established as a more general sportswear brand, commercializing its products in national store chains while other similar companies were restricted to independent surf shops.
 Moreover, OP also designed clothing for both adults and young people.

 The Ocean Pacific brand experienced financial trouble through the 1990s.
 Richard Baker's investment group Doyle & Boissiere bought Ocean Pacific in 1998.
 Baker stayed on as Warnaco acquired Ocean Pacific in 2003 and sold it to current owner Iconix Brand Group in 2006.